“You can’t calculate possibilities with just algebra. The geometry must be taken into account.”

-The original Needle --and only the original Needle-- naturally sets up a mathematical matrix for the geometric probability of "action at a distance."
-The basis of the matrix is the straight line of gravity with a value of "1." and the circle of pi that is subscribed by the rotating (randomly measured) diameter.
-The quadrants of he circle are just mathematical perceptions.
+The original Needle –and only the original Needle– naturally sets up a mathematical matrix for the geometric probability of “action at a distance.”
+The basis of the matrix is the straight line of gravity with a value of “1.” and the circle of pi that is subscribed by the rotating (randomly measured) diameter.
+The quadrants of the circle are just the algebra of mathematical perceptions.

 Sixty degrees of arc is 1/6 of a circle.
 However, when found randomly with “action at a distance,” its relativity to a diameter comes with a unique directional factor.
 Like a circle, the random measurements of a diameter are also subject to the possibility of two directions …but with a difference.

 Two possible algebraic directions on a diameter come with a geometric certainty of one direction.

 Two possible algebraic directions on a circle come without geometry or geometric certainty.
 They are just two algebraic possibilities.